The Best Beaches In Kauai

 Salt Pond Park

-This gorgeous beach gets its name from the adjacent salt ponds that are still in use today.
+This gorgeous beach gets its name from the adjacent salt ponds, still in use today.
 A favorite hangout spot for locals, you’ll likely share the beach with folks coming to chill with some “herb” to share, families, taking advantage of the natural tide pools, and native Hawaiians proudly displaying the original kingdom’s flag on the back of their American-made pickup trucks in an act of defiance.
-The beach is perfectly positioned for magical sunsets and you can even see the forbidden island of Ni‘ihau from here on a clear day.
-Full facilities including BBQ stands and lifeguards.
+The beach is perfectly positioned for magical sunsets, and you can even see the forbidden island of Ni‘ihau from here on a clear day.

 Best Kauai West Coast Beaches